mathwcy/Blotto/README.md

-# Blotto
-My strategy for Blotto
+# My strategy for Blotto by Genetic Adversarial Algorithm